Horse cloning: Competitions

 In 2007, the International Federation for Equestrian Sports ruled that cloned horses should be banned from the official competitions it organizes, believing that opening up participation to clones would be unjust and unfair to the competition.
 It revised its opinion in July 2012.
 Horse clones are now allowed in all FEI competitions.
 This reversal is seen as an important sign of recognition of the usefulness of clones in sport horse breeding.

 In the United States, the National Cutting Horse Association and the National Barrel Horse Association allow clones in cutting and barrel racing competitions.
 The American Quarter Horse Association was taken to court by owners and riders of cloned horses in 2012, for refusing to allow these horses to take part in official breed competitions.
 The initial ruling ordered the association to amend its bylaws to allow clones to compete.
 A 2015 court ruling from the U.S. Court of Appeals for the Fifth Circuit overturned the lower court's decision that would have required the AQHA to register clones.

-Sporting training of the Levisto Alpha Z clone makes it possible, even probable, for a clone horse to win an Olympic title in the future.
+Training of certain clones - such as Sjors HF, clone of Sagacious HF, who qualified for the 2012 U.S. Dressage Championships and selection for the 2012 London Olympics - makes it possible for a clone horse to compete in the Olympics in the future.
+Kastel's Nintendo, ridden by Charlotte Jorst, was shortlisted for the U.S. Dressage Olympic team (including for the 2020 Tokyo Olympics and 2024 Paris Olympics), but the pair ultimately never qualified for, nor competed in, the Olympics.
+Jorst began aiming for future Olympics with younger prospects, including Nintendo's three clones.
+However, long-term programs beyond the 2028 Los Angeles Olympics, including equestrian sports, are subject to ongoing review by the International Olympic Committee (IOC).